XMPro/helm-charts/README.md

 ## Support

-For support with the XMPRO Stream Host, please contact XMPRO support or refer to the XMPRO documentation.
+For support with the XMPro Stream Host, please contact XMPro support or refer to the XMPro documentation.